chandharlabs/chandhar-docs/docs/workshops/index.md

 # Workshops

 Chandhar Research Labs Pvt.
-Ltd. conducts **hands‑on, research‑oriented workshops** for students, faculty, researchers, and industry professionals in the domains of **5G, AI‑driven wireless systems, and advanced communication technologies**.
+Ltd. conducts hands‑on, research‑oriented workshops for students, faculty, researchers, and industry professionals in the domains of 5G, AI‑driven wireless systems, and advanced communication technologies.

 ---